RumbleDB/rumble-test-suite/README.md

 3. Fails.txt - List of test cases that where **Rumble result does not match expected result of test case**
 4. Crashes.txt - List of test cases that caused **unhandled exception when run in Rumble**
 5. UnsupportedTypes.txt - List of test cases that are causing **internal Test Driver exception** as they **contain Types that are not supported in Rumble yet**.
 6. UnsupportedErrorCodes.txt - List of test cases that are causing **internal Test Driver exception** as their **expected result contains Error codes that are not supported in Rumble yet**.
-To Edit this list please check below for **How to Edit UnsupportedErrorCodes.txt **
+To Edit this list please check below for **How to Edit UnsupportedErrorCodes.txt**
 7. Dependencies.txt - List of test cases that are causing **internal Test Driver exception** as they **contain dependency tags that are not supported in Rumble yet**.
-To Edit this list please check below for **How to Edit Dependencies.txt **
+To Edit this list please check below for **How to Edit Dependencies.txt**
 8. Skipped.txt - List of test cases that are **omitted from being executed in Rumble** as they would fail since **they are not supported in Rumble yet**.
-To Edit this list please check below for **How to Edit Skipped.txt **
+To Edit this list please check below for **How to Edit Skipped.txt**
 9. Statistics.csv - **aggregated sum per test set** of above mentioned 8 categories
 10. BrokenWithLatestImplementation.txt - List of test cases that were **passing before** but not anymore and List of Tests that were **not crashing before**, but are now and not in previous List. **Before means in comparison to previous TestDriver execution.** To use this List refer to **How to verify Rumble bugfix**

 #### 2. Understanding the Output directory structure of Test Converter
+The outputs can be enabled by setting **public static final boolean PRODUCE_OUTPUT = true** in **src/main/java/converter/Constants.java**

 The outputs will be stored under **rumble-test-suite/OUTPUT_TEST_SUITE_DIRECTORY directory**.

 **OUTPUT_TEST_SUITE_DIRECTORY** is declared and assigned as public static final String OUTPUT_TEST_SUITE_DIRECTORY = "Output_Test_Suite" in **src/main/java/converter/Constants.java**